wareya/filli/readme.md

 Depending on compiler flags, the microbenchmarks I've tested vary from 35% to 50% the runtime of the Lua equivalent.
 Lua is a very fast interpreter, so this means that Filli isn't horribly inefficient.

-Filli is meant to be used with BDWGC (aka Boehm GC) or some similar interior-pointer-aware conservative GC.
-If your Filli threads are only ever going to be short lived, you can #define NO_GC before including it to disable all the GC stuff.
+Filli is meant to be used with BDWGC (aka Boehm GC) or some similar interior-pointer-aware conservative GC; it intentionally leaks memory to avoid the cost (both runtime and code size) of refcounting.

 ## Features